In this issue...

 Advancing Sustainability Through Household Consumer Products Guidance Webinar

-Join AWE on October 21, 2025 (1–2 p.m.
-CST) for the release of our groundbreaking new report, Advancing Sustainability Through Household Consumer Products: Guidance & Insights for Estimating & Communicating Water Savings.
+On October 21st, we hosted a webinar alongside partners from Bluerisk and Procter & Gamble for the release of our first-of-its-kind new report, Advancing Sustainability Through Household Consumer Products: Guidance & Insights for Estimating & Communicating Water Savings.

-During this webinar, experts will share why household water use matters, showcase pilot project results from the 50L Home Pilot, and walk through the report’s guidance.
+The Guidance provides a practical framework to help guide companies and researchers consistently estimate and communicate water savings from household consumer products and campaigns.
+The webinar featured experts sharing why household water use matters, showcasing pilot project results from the 50L Home Pilot, and walking through the report’s guidance.
 You’ll leave with actionable insights to improve the credibility and impact of water-saving products and programs.
-Register here.
+Watch it here.

 AWE Member Spotlights